Use the audio fallback API to dynamically prioritize audio in response to network quality.

 A Subscriber object dispatches the following events related to the video being enabled or disabled for the subscriber's stream:

 videoEnabled— Dispatched when the video has been enabled after it was previously disabled.videoDisabled— Dispatched when the video has been disabled.
 Thereasonproperty of the event object indicates why the video was disabled.
-(This event object is an VideoEnabledChangedEvent object.)videoDisableWarning— Dispatched when the Media Router determines that the stream quality has degraded and the video will be disabled if the quality degrades more.
+(This event object is an VideoEnabledChangedEvent object.)videoDisableWarning— Dispatched when it is determined that the stream quality has degraded and the video will be disabled if the quality degrades more.
 If the quality degrades further, the Subscriber disables the video and dispatches a videoDisabled event.
 This event may also be dispatched when using the beta publisher audio fallback feature if the publisher's stream quality if degraded.videoDisableWarningLifted— The video has been enabled after it was previously disabled.

 By default, the Subscriber displays a video disabled warning indicator and a video disabled indicator when the videoDisableWarning and videoDisableWarningLifted events are dispatched.
 You can disable the default display of the indicator by setting the videoDisabledDisplayMode style setting of the Subscriber object.